 On February 17, 2021, the Company completed its private offering of \$310.0 million aggregate principal amount of its 9.75% Senior Secured Notes due 2026 (the "Notes").
 Interest on the Notes accrues at the rate of 9.75% per annum and is payable semi-annually in arrears on March 1 and September 1 of each year, beginning on September 1, 2021.
 The Notes will mature on March 1, 2026, unless redeemed or repurchased earlier.
-Prior to September 1, 2023, the Company will be subject to certain premiums, as defined in the Indenture, for certain optional redemption of some or all of the Notes.
-Further, at any time on or prior to September 1, 2023, we may redeem up to 40% of the aggregate principal amount of the Notes with the proceeds of certain equity offerings.
-In addition, we may redeem the Notes with the proceeds of certain assets sales.
+We may redeem the Notes with the proceeds of certain assets sales.
 If we experience certain change of control events, noteholders may require us to repurchase all or part of their Notes at 101% of the sum of the principal amount of the Notes, plus any other interest that is accrued and unpaid to, but not including, the repurchase date.

-The Notes will rank equally with all our existing and future senior indebtedness and senior to all our existing and future subordinated indebtedness.
+The Notes rank equally with all our existing and future senior indebtedness and senior to all our existing and future subordinated indebtedness.
 The Notes and related guarantees will be structurally subordinated to all existing and future indebtedness and other liabilities (including trade payables but excluding intercompany liabilities) of each of our non-guarantor subsidiaries.
-The Notes and the related guarantees will be secured on a first-priority basis (other than with respect to certain ABL Priority Collateral securing a New Revolving Credit Facility) by a security interest in certain of our and the guarantors' existing and future tangible and intangible assets, subject to certain excluded assets.
+The Notes and the related guarantees will be secured on a first-priority basis (other than with respect to certain ABL Priority Collateral securing a Revolving Credit Facility) by a security interest in certain of our and the guarantors' existing and future tangible and intangible assets, subject to certain excluded assets.
 The Notes and related guarantees will be effectively senior to all of our and our guarantors' existing and future unsecured indebtedness to the extent of the value of the collateral.